noamlevy81/NeMo-Guardrails/docs/user-guides/guardrails-library.md

       - Do not answer questions related to personal opinions or advice on user's order, future recommendations
       - Do not provide any information on non-company products or services.
       - Do not answer enquiries unrelated to the companny policies.
+```

-      If any of the above conditions are violated, please respond with "off-topic".
+We need to make sure that the system prompt ends with the topic safety output restriction - `If any of the above conditions are violated, please respond with "off-topic".
 Otherwise, respond with "on-topic".
-You must respond with "on-topic" or "off-topic".
-```
+You must respond with "on-topic" or "off-topic".` This condition is automatically added to the system prompt by the topic safety check input flow.
+In case you would like to customize the output restriction, you can do so by modifying the `TOPIC_SAFETY_OUTPUT_RESTRICTION` variable in the [`topic_safety_check_input`](../../nemoguardrails/library/topic_safety/actions.py) action.

 #### Customizing Topic Rules